The Hunger Games is much more than just a reworking of Battle Royale done for the Twilight generation.

-Despite the vaudevillian, Tudor costumes, Collin’s characters spring forth – for the most part – in all their glory, with just enough depth to them to distinguish them from outright clichéd caricatures, and the game cast do their best to round out these colourful entities.
+Despite the vaudevillian costumes, Collin’s characters spring forth – for the most part – in all their glory, with just enough depth to them to distinguish them from outright clichéd caricatures, and the game cast do their best to round out these colourful entities.

-The Hunger Games is just the tip of the iceberg: the opening chapter in a promising new franchise, boasting action, thrills, and adventure; lightly political commentary and a suitably well-structured future/fantasy setting; just enough romance to quench the masses but not put off those bored by it; and enough dark material to give it more substance than what you usually expect from this kind of young-adult novel-based fare.
-The cast are strong enough to convince; Jennifer Lawrence’s heroine is perfect to root for, and the end result is an introductory movie which will undoubtedly have a great deal of people eagerly anticipating 2013’s sequel, Catching Fire, and the split-into-two-movies finale, Mockingjay, over the subsequent years.
-Count me in.
+The Hunger Games is the opening chapter in a promising new franchise, boasting action, thrills, and adventure; lightly political commentary and a suitably well-structured future/fantasy setting; just enough romance to quench the masses but not put off those bored by it; and enough dark material to give it more substance than what you usually expect from this kind of young-adult novel-based fare.
+The cast are strong enough to convince; Jennifer Lawrence’s heroine is perfect to root for, and the end result is an introductory movie which will undoubtedly have a great deal of people eagerly anticipating 2013’s sequel, Catching Fire, and the no-doubt split-into-two-movies finale, Mockingjay over the subsequent years.

 Our Review Ethos